yii2tech/ar-eagerjoin/README.md

 }
 ```

-Then you''ll be able to use `eagerJoinWith()` method while building a query:
+Then you'll be able to use `eagerJoinWith()` method while building a query:

 ```php
 $items = Item::find()->eagerJoinWith('group')->all();